haskellfoundation/HaskellSchool/en/lessons/basics/basics.md

 ghci> import qualified Data.Text as T ghci> import qualified Data.Text.IO as T
 ```
+__Note__: qualified imports are used here to prevent name conflicts.
+Imports also allow you to choose the module namespace.

 You can try out Haskell by typing in a few simple expressions: